wichtounet/budgetwarrior/README.rst

 should not take too much work to port it to Windows.
 Just le met me know (or make a Pull Request with the changes ;) ). .

-You need Boost 1.47.0 or superior and libuuid installed on your computer to build this project.
+You need libcurl and libuuid installed on your computer to build this project.

 You just have to use make to build it::